mminl-de/interscore/README.md

 6. Launch the `interscore` binary.
 7. Give the `interscore-rentnerend` binary to your nearest referee.
 8. Reload the HTML page so that you see `Client upgraded to WebSocket connection!` in the backend terminal.
-9. Press `?` (followed by Enter/Return) in the backend terminal for possible actions.
+9. Press `?` (followed by Enter/Return) in the backend terminal to see possible actions.

 ## Demonstrations
-- https://www.youtube.com/watch?v=3LFNC_H9lVw (a little unstable but gets the idea along)
+- https://www.youtube.com/watch?v=3LFNC_H9lVw (a little unstable but brings the idea across)

 # TODO
 ## Lehren/Ideen vom 2.
 Stream